E-vyatar/OOP-project/docs/backlog.md

 - to remove a password, so I can allow anyone to modify my board
   * With a board's password a client can remove the password

-As a **Host** I want:

-- to hava access to all boards on the server and their data, so I can monitor it and help when a password is forgotten
-  * A host can remove a password from any locked board
-  * A host has full access to the database

 ### Epic 3: Board details

 As a **User** I want: